Learn more about bullying in school and how this problem can affect the lives of children and adolescents.

 Prevention of Bullying in School:

-The text of the law guides the prevention of the practice through practices of an orientation of family, instruction of lectures, promotion of campaigns and strengthening of citizenship.
-Bullying awareness and anti-bullying actions should be taken by educational institutions, clubs, and recreational clubs.
+The text of the law guides the prevention of the practice through practices of the orientation of family, instruction of lectures, promotion of campaigns, and strengthening of citizenship.
+Bullying Awareness and anti-bullying actions should be taken by educational institutions, clubs, and recreational clubs.